Private Fibroids Treatment and Removal Surgery

 What Are Fibroids?

 Fibroids are non-cancerous growths that can occur in or around the uterus (womb).
-Going private with MAS for investigations into uterine fibroids treatment and removal surgery, as well as other possible treatments such as embolisation, means that you can rest assured that your case will receive the full attention of our specialists, including consultant gynaecologist Mohammad Masood.
-Mr Masood is an expert in delicate gynaecological surgery such as fibroids removal.
+Attending for a private consultation with Gyneaesthetics for investigations into uterine fibroids treatment and removal surgery, as well as other possible treatments such as embolisation, means that you can rest assure that your case will receive the full attention of our specialists, including consultant Gynaecologist Mohammad Masood.
+Mr Masood is an expert in delicate gynaecological surgery such as fibroid removal.

 Fibroids are made up of fibrous tissue and muscle.
 They can vary in shape and size and are common, affecting around 1 in 3 at some time in their life, although, according to research, they are most commonly found in females aged between 30 and 50.
 If you have had a child then you have a lower chance of developing them than someone who has not had a child and this chance gets lower and lower if you have more children.